 The Year 10 Science Program has been redesigned to prepare students for the QLD SATE system (ATAR) and the IB programme.
-Since 2018, students have been able to study one or two Science subjects: Physical Sciences and Natural Sciences.
 The Year 10 Program has been designed with 6 major objectives:

-- 1. To encourage a natural interest in Science; - To introduce students to the senior subjects of Biological Science, Earth and Environmental Science (Natural Sciences), Chemistry and Physics (Physical Sciences); - 3.
-To better equip students intending to study Senior Science with the basic skills necessary to succeed in these subjects; - 4.
+- 1. To encourage a natural interest in Science; - To introduce students to the senior subjects of Biological Science, Agricultural Science (Natural Sciences), Chemistry and Physics (Physical Sciences); - To better equip students intending to study Senior Science with the basic skills necessary to succeed in these subjects; - 4.
 To meet the academic needs of all students; - 5.
-To foster and develop higher order thinking skills;

-To encourage and emphasise practical and enquiry skills
+To foster and develop higher order thinking skills; - To encourage and emphasise practical and enquiry skills.